Gmugra/net.cactusthorn.config/README.md

    - Can't be used for methods with `Optional` return type.
 1. `@Disable`
    - `@Target(METHOD)`
-   - Disable interface-level features for this method.
+   - Disable "global"-level features for this method.
 1. `@Split`
    - `@Target({TYPE, METHOD})`
-   - Set splitter regular expression for splitting value for collections.
+   - Set splitter regular expression for splitting value for collections, or key+value "entries" for maps.
    - If this annotation is not present, default "splitter" is comma : `,`
 1. `@ConverterClass`
    - `@Target({METHOD, ANNOTATION_TYPE})`